 K.S.A.
 74-4919 and K.S.A.
 74-49,210 established the KPERS member-employee contribution rates.
 KPERS has multiple benefit structures and contribution rates depending on whether the employee is a KPERS 1, KPERS 2, or KPERS 3 member.
 KPERS 1 members are active and contributing members hired before July 1, 2009.
-KPERS 2 members were first employed in a covered position on or after July 1, 2009, and KPERS 3 members were first employed in a covered position on or after July 1, 2009, and KPERS 3 members were first employed in a covered position on or after January 1, 2015.
+KPERS 2 members were first employed in a covered position on or after July 1, 2009, and KPERS 3 members were first employed in a covered position on or after July 1, 2009.
 Effective January 1, 2015, Kansas law established the KPERS member employee contribution rate at 6% of covered salary for all members.